soxueren/atsd/rule-engine/README.md

 Windows can be count-based or time-based.
 A count-based window maintains an ordered array of elements.
-Once the array reaches the specified length, new elements replace the oldest elements.
-A time-based window includes all elements that are timestamped within the time interval which ends with the current time and starts with the current time minus a specified window interval.
+Once the array reaches the specified length, new elements begin to replace older elements chronologically.
+A time-based window includes all elements that are timestamped within a time interval that ends with the current time and starts with the current time minus a specified interval.
 For example, a 5-minute time-based window includes all elements that arrived over the last 5 minutes.
-As the current time increases, the start time is incremented accordingly, as if the window is sliding along the timeline.
+As the current time increases, the start time is incremented accordingly, as if the window is sliding along a timeline.

 ## Developing Rules